 At the beginning of the competition, students are issued with a list of sentence combinations using 8 key verbs and have to learn each of the sentence combinations off by heart.
 In the competitions, students have 1 minute to translate into Spanish as many sentences as possible.
 A different grammatical tense is added at each stage of the competition.
 The top four students at each stage move on to the next part of the competition.

-The project was developed in order to prepare students ready to start their GCSE in 10, as being able to produce accurate Spanish using a range of tenses will help students to gain higher grades.
-Queen Katharine Academy has hosted the Regional Final of the Translation Bee competition a number of times at the Academy and student Language Leaders assisted in the management of the event as well as at the National Final at Cambridge University.
+The project was developed in order to prepare students ready to start their GCSE in Year 10, as being able to produce accurate Spanish using a range of tenses will help students to gain higher grades.
+Queen Katharine Academy has hosted the Regional Final of the Translation Bee competition a number of times and student Language Leaders assist in the management of the event as well as at the National Final at Cambridge University.